gabriellavlara/Master-thesis/Organizational/Next Steps & TO-DOs.md

 # Next Steps (Breadcrumbs)
 ### 9.01.26
 - Implement the embedding part
+- Evaluate first results of the generations
+	- Check what went right and wrong
+	- Evaluate based on metrics such as **human-likeness, level of fabrication**
 - Start experimenting in the MTEC server.
 Access information can be found in .env file

 ### 15.12.25